Ed Sheeran Belfast Boucher Road date confirmed for his Mathematics Tour

-Ed Sheeran Belfast tour date announced - here's how you can get tickets
+Ed Sheeran Belfast: How to get tickets for Boucher Road Playing Fields tour date

-Ed Sheeran has announced he will be back on the road for Spring 2022 and tickets are due to be released very soon!
+Ed Sheeran has announced he will be back on the road for Spring 2022 and tickets for his tour date in Belfast Boucher Playing Fields are due to be released very soon!

 Fans across Northern Ireland are buzzing, after hearing the news that Ed Sheeran will be taking to the road, for the first time since his Divide Tour in 2019.